-You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the presence of Moro reflex: an important indication of a normal, developing nervous system in your newborn.
-Everything is normal and you don't give this Moro reflex much thought, until it starts waking up your baby and the troubles with sleeplessness begin.
+You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the presence of Moro reflex: an important indication of a normal and developing nervous system in your newborn.
+Everything is normal and you don't give this Moro reflex much thought, until it starts waking up your baby mid sleep and the troubles with sleeplessness begin.

 Identifying Moro reflex

 When the Moro reflex is evoked, the baby has a two phase reaction:

 Phase 1 - The baby will experience what can be best described as a sensation of free-falling, where the baby reacts by lifting and stretching their arms.
 She may even let out a sharp gasp.

 Phase 2 - The baby will curl the arms and legs closer to their body into a slight fetal position.